 - Waivers of Unlawful Presence – If you’re a person who has lived in the U.S. unlawfully and are now seeking legal resident status, you can apply for this waiver, which will allow you to remain in the U.S. while immigration officials review your resident petition.

 The laws regarding family-based immigration change rapidly, and applicants who are not familiar with these changes may end up being denied because they were unaware of how those changes affect their application.

 At Elissa I. Henry Law Firm, PLLC, we have the resources to handle your family-based immigration issues.
-Schedule a free consultation to see how we can help you.
+Schedule a consultation to see how we can help you.